dsloyer/ez-kubeadm/README.md

 ## WSL Notes (running these scripts on Windows 10's Linux environment):
 My development and testing were initially performed on Ubuntu 18 (Bionic).
-I later ported it to Windows 10's WSL (bash) environment (Ubuntu).
+I later ported it to Windows 10's WSL Ubuntu (bash) environment.

-There were quite a number of changes required to get things working on Windows.
+There were serveral changes required to get things working on WSL, some in the Vagrantfiles, some in the Windows environment.
+The required file changes are all included in the files in this repo.

 I've tried to capture all necessary steps here.
 I suggest reviewing: https://www.vagrantup.com/docs/other/wsl.html.
 Replace <user> with your preferred host user account.
 Replace <projects> with a directory of your choosing.

   1. Install Windows version of VirtualBox -- 5.2.x.
-VBox 6.0 gave me headaches that could be resolved.
+VBox 6.0 gave me headaches that I could not resolve.
   2. Add VirtualBox binaries to system PATH System->Properties->Adv System Settings->Environment Variables...->System variables
      The VirtualBox path is typically c:\Program Files\Oracle\VirtualBox
   3. Install vagrant for Linux in WSL bash.
-I used wget https://releases.hashicorp.com/vagrant/2.2.3/vagrant_2.2.3_x86_64.deb Then sudo apt-get install ./vagrant_2.2.3_x86_64.deb (because Ubuntu is Debian-based, and uses apt).
+I used wget https://releases.hashicorp.com/vagrant/2.2.3/vagrant_2.2.3_x86_64.deb Then sudo apt-get install ./vagrant_2.2.3_x86_64.deb
-     NOTE: apt update from Windows bash seems to give older version; I opted for the latest.
+     NOTE: apt update from Windows bash seems to give older version; I opted for the latest, from hashicorp.
   4. vagrant projects don't work well from /home/<user>.
 Base your projects in, for example, /mnt/c/Users/<user>/projects, but use a symlink in a directory under your home directly, as suggested here: https://cepa.io/2018/02/20/linuxizing-your-windows-pc-part2/ Let's make that more concrete:
-       My username is <user>; $HOME is /home/<user>; my projects directory in Windows is C:\Users\<user>\<projects>, where my vagrant project folders live.
-Assume that we want to access that directory from $HOME/<projects>.
+       My username is dsloyer; $HOME is /home/dsloyer; my projects directory in Windows is C:\Users\dsloyer\projects, where my vagrant project folders live.
+Assume that we want to access that directory from $HOME/projects.
 Use a symlink to accomplish this.
        Make the vagrant project folders accessible from my $HOME directory:
        ```
        cd $HOME
-       ln -s /mnt/c/Users/<user>/<projects> <projects>
+       ln -s /mnt/c/Users/dsloyer/projects projects
        ```
-       Set the root path to your vagrant projects directory by exporting this env var (and append to .bashrc):
+  5. export VAGRANT_WSL_WINDOWS_ACCESS_USER_HOME_PATH, and append to .bashrc Set the root path to your vagrant projects directory by exporting this env var (and append to .bashrc):
        ```
        export VAGRANT_WSL_WINDOWS_ACCESS_USER_HOME_PATH=/home/<user>/<projects>
        ```
-  5. export VAGRANT_WSL_ENABLE_WINDOWS_ACCESSS=1, and append to .bashrc
+  6. export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS=1, and append to .bashrc
      ```
-     export VAGRANT_WSL_ENABLE_WINDOWS_ACCESSS=1
+     export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS=1
-     echo "export VAGRANT_WSL_ENABLE_WINDOWS_ACCESSS=1" >>~/.bashrc
+     echo "export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS=1" >>~/.bashrc
      ```
-  6. To avoid rsync and vagrant ssh problems (e.g. "error when attempting to rsync a synced folder":
+  7. To avoid rsync and vagrant ssh problems (e.g. "error when attempting to rsync a synced folder":
      ```
-     export VAGRANT_HOME="/home/<user>/.vagrant.d"
+     export VAGRANT_HOME="/home/dsloyer/.vagrant.d"
      ```
      Note: In Vagrantfile, I've added this line to avoid another rsync issue: config.ssh.insert_key = false
-  7. There is a problem with Ubuntu/Xenial on VM spinup: "rawfile#0 failed to create the raw output file VERR_PATH_NOT_FOUND".
+  8. There is a problem with some Ubuntu box versions on VM spinup:
+        "rawfile#0 failed to create the raw output file VERR_PATH_NOT_FOUND".
-     The error can be avoided by adding this line to the Vagrantfile: vb.customize [ 'modifyvm', :id, '--uartmode1', 'disconnected']
+     The error can be avoided by adding this line to the Vagrantfile:
+       ```
+       vb.customize [ 'modifyvm', :id, '--uartmode1', 'disconnected']
+       ```
-  8. C:\Windows\System32\drivers\etc\hosts file permissions -- user must have modify permission to avoid "Permission denied" for the vagrant hostsupdater plugin to work (it's not installed by VBox 5.2.x, but is in VBox 6.0.
+  9. C:\Windows\System32\drivers\etc\hosts file permissions -- user must have modify permission to avoid "Permission denied" for the vagrant hostsupdater plugin to work (it's not installed by VBox 5.2.x, but is in VBox 6.0.)
-  9. no need to run as administrator -- neither bash, or VBox
+  10. I've observed no need to run as administrator -- neither bash, or VBox Manager
-  10. When this group of files is pulled down from github, they may arrive as DOS-formatted files, which causes runtime errors.
+  11. When this group of files is pulled down from github, they may arrive as DOS-formatted files, which causes runtime errors.
 Install and use dos2unix utility to modify the shell scripts, to correct.
-  11. Mounted Windows partitions, e.g. C:, may ignore permissions set, for example, by chmod.
+  12. Mounted Windows partitions, e.g. C:, may ignore permissions set, for example, by chmod.
 Correct this by re-mounting the volume, specifying "-o metadata", viz.:
+      ```
+       $ sudo umount /mnt/c && sudo mount -t drvfs C: /mnt/c -o metadata
+      ```
-       "sudo umount /mnt/c && sudo mount -t drvfs C: /mnt/c -o metadata" Also, the files in /mnt/c may all be owned by root.
+      Also, the files in /mnt/c may all be owned by root.
 Adjust as needed.
       For more, see https://blogs.msdn.microsoft.com/commandline/2018/01/12/chmod-chown-wsl-improvements/
       Also: https://docs.microsoft.com/en-us/windows/wsl/wsl-config
-  12. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid
+  13. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid
       problems: I set my keys as "chmod 644 id_rsa*"
-  13. I've had problems with VMs (Xenial) booting extremely slowly with VBox 6.0, while v5.2.26 works great. see https://github.com/hashicorp/vagrant/issues/10578, for a discussion of this issue.
+  14. I've had problems with VMs (Xenial) booting extremely slowly with VBox 6.0, while v5.2.26 works great. see https://github.com/hashicorp/vagrant/issues/10578, for a discussion of this issue.
-  14. Another VBox 6.0 issue: Centos cluster VMs don't come up under VBox 6.0 either -- the master node boots fine, but the next VM fails to spin up.
+  15. Another VBox 6.0 issue: Centos cluster VMs don't come up under VBox 6.0 either -- the master node boots fine, but the next VM fails to spin up.
 I've not yet found similar reports from others.
-  15. Side note on VBox 6.0: UAC will trigger when the hostupdater (a vagrant plugin) tries to update the hosts file.
+  16. Side note on VBox 6.0: UAC will trigger when the hostupdater (a vagrant plugin) tries to update the hosts file.
 Not sure how necessary this plugin is -- installed on v6.0 by default, consider removing it via "vagrant plugin remove".

 ## Network Notes:
-These all work -- feel free to use any of them.
+These all seem to work well -- feel free to use any of them.
 Any quirks have been addressed in the Vagrantfiles and YAML:
   * calico:    Simply works.
   * weave:     Worker nodes require a static route to the master node.
   * romana:    Seems to require romana-agent daemonset tolerance for not-ready nodes